aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Gets the 0-based index of the first page to save.

+**Remarks**

 Default is 0.

 **Returns:**
 int